 These beasts will arise from humanity (Isa 17:12-13; compare Rev 13:1 with Rev 13:11; compare Rev 17:1 with Rev 17:15).

-Many claim that Daniel has nothing to do with future events and they are wrong.
+Many claim that Daniel has nothing to do with future events and they would be wrong.
 They ignore many verses in Daniel similar to the one below stating that these events are concerning the future end-time events.

-The text of Dan 7:17 has been ignored because its true interpretation clashes with the popular idea that the first beast is exclusively ancient Babylon.
+The text of Dan 7:17 has been ignored because its true interpretation clashes with the popular idea that the first beast is exclusively ancient Babylon - which I've shown in other blogs is wrong.

 We've already seen above that cannot be the case and are also told: